-·

 Qualitative and Quantitative Research Methodology

 Research Design

 Writing a Research Proposal

 Analysis of Data

 Writing a Research Report

 Outcomes After completing this module student will be able to:

 Consult various forms of scientific communications;

-Identify review papers in journals, conference proceedings and web sites;
+Identify review papers in journals, conference proceedings and

+web sites;

 Review previously published primary papers;

-Identify trends emanating from different researchers on a specific topic;
+Identify trends emanating from different researchers on a

+specific topic;

 Write a review paper;

 Present a review paper;

 Produce a research proposal, which outlines clearly a plan on

 how the researcher will conduct the research.

 Assessment 35 % Written Review Paper

 35 % Written Research Proposal

 30 % Presentation

 DP Requirement 80% Attendance of contact sessions with supervisor

 Title Farm Planning

 Code Department:

-Code 4AAE412 Agriculture
+4AAE412 Agriculture

 Prerequisites 4AAE212, 4AAS212, 4AAG212, Co-requisites:

-Frerequisites 4AAS211.
-None
+• 4AAS211, None

-Aim , ents with the basics of farm planning.
+Aim This module seeks to equip stude ents with the basics of farm planning.
 It

-AIIII unity to develop a comprehensive farm
+unity to develop a comprehensive farm

 ts follow will assist them to develop farm

-plans in any given area and can also be used as a development project in
+, , lso be used as a development project in

 rural areas.

 Content ent and the Management Function;

-The purpose of planning
+The purpose of planning The diverges a stress of the

-The dynamic nature of production;
+The dynamic nature of participation. production;

-Uncertainty;
+Uncertainty; Resignation and Co neepte of Planning:

 Basic principles and Concepts of Planning;

-The sequence of decisions in farm planning;
+Planning and budgeting The sequence of decisions in farm planning;

-Planning and budgeting

-e types of farming by location;
+Factors which determine types of farming by location:

-Constraints;
+Constraints:

-Some commonly used f
+Some commonly used Farm Planning Models;

 Whole-Farm budgeting;

-Partial Budgeting;
+Partial Budgeting; Partial Budgeting;

-Use of Gross Margin Analysis; Grossing Projectors:
+Use of Gross Margin Ar Use of Gross Margin Analysis;

-Cropping Decisions; Chairs of graps;
+Cropping Decisions; Cropping Decisions;

-Choice of crops; Crop production decisions:
+Choice of crops;

+Crop production decision ins;

-Live Stock Decisions: Crop production decisions; Live Stack Perisions;
+Live Stock Decisions;

-, unt and system of production
+unt and system of production

-The place of different er
+The place of different elements of the place of different elements of the place of different elements of the place of

 nfluence the Financing of farming

-Enterprises; gg
+Enterprises; famoria a catamaria a a

-Capital requirements of farming enterprises;
+Capital requirements of Dutting Theory into Pro-

-Putting Theory into Practice
+Putting Theory into Practice;

-Steps to follow when compiling a farm plan
+Steps to follow when co Steps to follow when compiling a farm plan